Claude Code Integration

 You:

-/rafter-bash "git commit -m 'Add authentication'"Process:- Rafter scans staged files for secrets
+/rafter-bash "git commit -m 'Add authentication'"Process:- Rafter evaluates command risk level

 - If clean: executes commit

-- If secrets found: blocks and alerts
+- If secrets found or command blocked: alerts user

 Skill Security Audit